 An advantage of referring to features rather than segments is that it can capture variability in the acceptability of unattested sequences.
-For example, even though both 'bnick' and 'bzick' are poorly formed with respect to English phonotactics, speakers often have an intuition that the first is not as bad as the second (Chomsky & Halle 1965).
+For example, even though both 'bnick' and 'bnzck' are poorly formed with respect to English phonotactics, speakers often have an intuition that the first is not as bad as the second (Chomsky & Halle 1968).
 Models that refer to segments alone, like all the models discussed above, cannot capture this distinction, since both /bn/ and /bz/ are unattested.
 Featural models, however, can capture the idea that because there are more onsets like /bn/ (e.g., onsets with a /b/ followed by non-nasal coronal sonorant, like /bl/, or an obstruent followed by a coronal nasal, like /sn/) than there are like /bz/, speakers should find the former more acceptable.

-The UCLA Phonotactic Learner has been an enormously influential model of phonotactic learning, and its performance compares favorably to other models (e.g. Daland et al. 2011).
+The UCLA Phonotactic Learner has been an enormously influential model of phonotactic learning, with over 1000 citations on Google Scholar at the time of this writing, and its performance compares favorably to other models (e.g. Daland et al. 2011).
 Some limitations are that it is a standalone executable and cannot integrate directly into programming workflows, and that it does not output probabilities directly but rather numeric weights that correlate with them.
 The model has the additional task relative to the other models of discovering the constraints: there are several hyperparameters that govern how this process takes place that the model is sensitive to.